MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 1. Open U-Center with the NEO-M8U receiver connected to the PC via the mPCIe to USB adapter and connected to the virtual COM port.
 2. On the toolbar, File->Database Export->Google Map Html...
 Save the .html file anywhere you'd like and open the file to view the coordinates in google Maps.
+3. If you are exporting a datalog saved offline then you need to make sure that you have opened the log, pressed play, and let the log file finish it's entire recording session as shown by the progress bar on the toolbar.

+You have just completed:
+- [x] Map the NMEA data to Google Earth from U-Center *KML file from "Database Export" command in U-Center*

 ## For Configuration in Linux :penguin: via Wine (Windows Emulator)
 Ensure that the Linux operating system is Ubuntu and is a version greater than or equal to v16.
 Also ensure that the architecture your processor uses is NOT ARM.
 Wine does not support ARM architecture!
 F